-In vascular plants, the dropping of leaves, flowers, fruits, or stems at the end of a growing season, as the result of formation of a layer of specialized cells (the abscission layer) at the base of the stalk and the action of the hormone abscisic acid and other growth-inhibiting substances.
+In vascular plants, abscission is the shedding of leaves, flowers, fruits, or stems at the end of a growing season, as the result of formation of a layer of specialized cells at the base of the stalk and the action of the hormone abscisic acid and other growth-inhibiting substances.
 In the abscission layer, the parenchyma cells become separated from one another through dissolution of the middle lamella.
 Wind and rain help dislodge the parts separated by abscission layers.

 Abscission is essential for the survival and growth of plants, as it enables them to conserve energy and resources by shedding organs that are no longer useful.

 Abscission occurs when the plant forms a special layer of cells at the base of the organ that is to be shed.
 This layer, called the abscission layer or abscission zone, separates the organ from the plant body and causes it to fall off or be easily removed.
 The process of abscission is controlled by hormones and other signaling molecules, and is influenced by various environmental factors such as light, temperature, and moisture.